siemens/fluffi/docs/usage.md

 - **populationMinimization**: The database will mark population items with exactly the same covered blocks as duplicates and ignore them from then on.
 By default this is set to *false*, but can be set to *true*.
 - **treatAnyAccessViolationAsFatal**: Some targets catch access violations.
 These access violations might be part of normal operation, or not.
 Setting this parameter to true makes FLUFFI treat each access violation as an access violation crash - even if the application would catch and handle it (defaults to false).
 - **additionalEnvParam**: Parameter to append to the target process's environment (Linux only), e.g. `LD_PRELOAD=/my/shared/obj.so`.
+- **edgeCoverageModule**: set to a single module name to enable tracking path coverage via AFL's method of edge coverage.
+A 64-bit xxHash of the edges is computed and stored.
+Only supports x86.

 For *_DynRioMulti:
 - **targetCMDLine**: The command line to start the target (e.g. `"C:\FLUFFI\SUT\my target\mytarget.exe" -startnormal` on Windows or `/home/<FluffiUser>/fluffi/persistent/SUT/my target/mytargetbin` on Linux).
 It needs to be absolute!
 FLUFFI will replace \<RANDOM_SHAREDMEM\> with a randomly generated shared memory name.
 This makes sense when using the [SharedMemFeeder](core/helpers/Feeder/SharedMemFeeder), which expects a shared memory name as the last parameter of the target.
 Furthermore, FLUFFI will replace \<RANDOM_PORT\> with a random free port.
 This makes sense when applications bind to a TCP port that can be specified via command line.
 Setting it makes it possible to launch multiple target instances on a single machine.